-A building permit is a legal authorization required for construction of a new building, demolition of an existing one or renovation of a structure.
+A building permit is a legal authorization required for the construction of a new building, demolition of an existing one, or renovation of a structure.
 Any construction activity, whether commercial or industrial, is required to meet a specific set of rules and regulations laid down by local governing authorities which grants the permit once it confirms that all rules are adhered to.
 Any sort of construction activity cannot be initiated without a valid permit and if undertaken is punishable by law.

-Unlike renovation that refurbishes already existing premises, a ground-up construction involves building a structure from zero.
+Unlike renovation that refurbishes already existing premises, ground-up construction involves building a structure from zero.
 Ground-up construction projects require a higher capital investment and their permits are a little more difficult to obtain and take more time to be granted.

 Factors to Consider while Applying for Permits

 There are a few factors which if considered beforehand can help a person in applying for a permit.

 An area in a city or district might be divided into multiple zones.
 Every zone will have guidelines that lay down architectural specifications for the buildings that are to be constructed in that zone.
 Some types of buildings may be allowed in an area while others might not be.
 The residential zone will have houses, the industrial areas will have factories and production houses the and commercial areas will have business establishments and offices.
 It is best to adhere to zoning regulations for faster processing of permit applications.
 In case a building is not intended for a zone, a special permit may also be applied whose approval will be at the discretion of the authorities.